Your money-making expert. Financial journalist, TV and radio personality.

 Many companies and brands in the ethical investing circuit have had less time to create concrete proof-of-concepts.
 Their original investors have been sold on an idea, and this isn’t a bad thing.
 But it means that the calculated risk of investing your money is proportionally much higher than an oil or gas investment.

-It’s a crowded market, there are plenty of startups crowding this space competing for your attention – as we discussed in the first point.
-There aren’t that many opportunities for higher returns at the moment, yet with the transformation of many companies becoming more purpose than profit led, in ten/fifteen/twenty years this is set to change.
+It’s a crowded market, there are plenty of startups competing for your attention – as we discussed in the first point.
+There aren’t that many opportunities for higher returns at the moment, yet with the transformation of many companies becoming more purpose than profit led, in 10 or 20 years this is set to change.

 More companies are realising their impact and the necessity to change the ways they’ve been monitoring their supply chain, distribution, environmental footprint and more, and these ethical tech startups are cutting through the noise to make their more conscious products front of mind.